 - Sofas: APT 2B offers many styles, colors, and textures available for apartment-sized sofas (around $900 to $1500).

-- Loveseat: Havertys offers the power-reclining Manning loveseat with a pillow-arm design.
-Available in tobacco brown vinyl (around $1900).
+- Loveseat: Havertys offers the power-reclining Kobe loveseat with a pillow-back design.
+Available in multiple fabric and color (around $1,600).

 - Sectional: SofaMania gives a great modern sectional choice with the Studio Collection.
 The linen upholstery is available in blue, green, gray, orange, red and yellow solid colors.
 The chaise is reversible so you can use either a right or left configuration.
 Its dimensions are 77"W x 50"D x 33"H, with a 17"seat height, and 20" seat depth (around $280).